A summer rhythm where keiki build confidence without pressure

 Ages 8–12

-No prior design or technology experience required.
+No prior design, art, or technology experience required.

 Real final project